Sarcophaga bullata

 Sarcophaga bullata, or the grey flesh fly, is a species of fly belonging to the family Sarcophagidae.
 It varies in size from small to large, 8 to 17 millimeters in length and is very similar in appearance and behavior to a closely related species, Sarcophaga haemorrhoidalis.
 S. bullata is a common scavenger species in the Eastern United States, but is found throughout the Nearctic region.
 Identification down to the species level in the family Sarcophagidae is notably difficult and relies primarily on the male genitalia.
 Though limited information is available regarding S. bullata, it has gained increasing recognition in the field of forensic entomology as a forensically relevant fly species, as it may be among the first species to colonize human remains.
 In these instances, recovered maggots may be analyzed for post-mortem interval (PMI) estimations, which may be used as evidence in courts of law.
 Current studies regarding S. bullata have revealed a maternal effect operating in these flies that prevents pupal diapause under certain environmental conditions, which is an important factor to be considered during forensic analyses.

 Taxonomy

 Classification of the species has also proved difficult, as it has for much of the family Sarcophagidae.
 C.H.
-Murran, for instance, included Sarcophagidae in a larger family, Metopidae, that added some Muscidae and some Tachinidae.
+Curran, for instance, included Sarcophagidae in a larger family, Metopidae, that added some Muscidae and some Tachinidae.
 Most, however, consider S. bullata to be a member of the subfamily Sarcophaginae within Sarcophagidae.
-Beyond that, the family can be split into tribes before defining genus.
-S. bullata is widely accepted to be a member of the genus Sarcophaga, but it is also included by some in a subgenus, Neobellieria.
+Within the genus Sarcophaga, the species is included by some in the subgenus Neobellieria.